freesewing/freesewing/markdown/org/docs/designs/shin/options/stretch/en.md

 title: "Stretch"
 ---

-The amount of overal (horizontal) stretch.
+The amount of overall (horizontal) stretch.